For some runners, early morning runs are actually pleasurable.

 HINT: It’s all in the preparation.

-Here are the systems you should have in place to guarantee you don’t skip that next early morning run.
+Here are the systems you should have in place to guarantee you don’t skip that next early morning run, in 10 handy steps.

 1. Plan The Details of Your Run

-The first step is to know what you’re running – how far, how fast, and where you’re going.
+The first step is to know the details of your run – how far, how fast, and where you’re going.

 Why is this so important?

-When you are awoken by the alarm system, it’s very tempting to hit ‘snooze’ – rationalizing that you didn’t really need to run 6 miles.
-You tell yourself that you can spend an extra 20 minutes in bed, and just run 3 miles.
+When you wake up to an alarm, it’s all too tempting to hit ‘snooze’ – rationalizing that you didn’t really need to run 6 miles.
+You tell yourself you can spend an extra 20 minutes in bed.
+And just run 3 miles.

 2. Lay Out All Your Gear The Night Before